Skip to Content

 Binghamton Grand Larceny Lawyers

-When you need a reliable criminal defense team to defend you against theft accusations, you can count on our grand larceny attorneys in Binghamton.
-Here at Jackson Bergman, LLP, we have successfully handled countless criminal trials and we are known for taking on high-profile theft cases where an experienced defense team is paramount.
+When you need a reliable criminal defense team to defend you against theft accusations, you can count on our grand theft attorneys in Binghamton.
+Here at Jackson Bergman, LLP, we have successfully handled countless criminal trials, and our Binghamton grand larceny lawyers are known for taking on high-profile theft cases where an experienced defense team is paramount.
 Our deep understanding of the tactics used by the prosecution allows our team to prepare a custom-tailored defense strategy to provide a strong case in the courtroom.

 A conviction ruling in a theft crime in the state of New York can do more than just cause embarrassment, it can cost you your freedom.
-Protect yourself by calling us at (607) 367-7055 today.
+Protect yourself by calling our Binghamton grand larceny lawyers at (607) 367-7055 today.

 It is your right by law to hire a criminal defense attorney the moment you are taken into police custody after being accused of theft.
 Regardless of whether you are charged with a white collar crime, robbery, or identity theft, you could face serious penalties without the assistance of a skilled attorney to help you navigate your case and defend you against charges.

-Our dedicated grand larceny defense lawyers at Jackson Bergman, LLP have years of experience in defending clients in Binghamton, Ithaca, and surrounding cities against the following theft crimes:
+Our dedicated grand theft defense lawyers at Jackson Bergman, LLP have years of experience in defending clients in Binghamton, Ithaca, and surrounding cities against the following theft crimes:

 • Embezzlement: You often hear about embezzlement charges in the business world and the charges normally stem from the theft of assets or funds that were entrusted to a person.
 In the state of New York, if you are convicted of embezzlement, you could face as much as 25 years in prison.
 The sentence will be determined based upon the amount of money you are accused of embezzling along with other factors.